Telemedicine with Elektra's board-certified clinicians is now available (and covered by insurance)! Free intro call

 How your hormones play a role

 The two primary reproductive hormones for women, estrogen and progesterone, control menstruation along with a slew of other functions in our body.
-Among other things, estrogen causes the endometrium, or the lining of the uterus to thicken during a typical menstrual cycle.
+Among other things, estrogen causes the endometrial lining, or the lining of the uterus, to thicken during a typical menstrual cycle.
 Progesterone balances estrogen by controlling the build-up of the endometrium and preparing the lining for the potential of pregnancy.
 When hormone levels shift and eventually decline during the menopausal transition, the result is irregular periods.
-Below is an example of how a woman may experience the transition, but remember: everyone is different and your experience may be different.
+Below is an example of how some women experience the transition, but remember: everyone is different and your experience may be different.

 Typically, as early perimenopause shifts into late perimenopause and the last menstruation approaches, cycles become more irregular, and scarce due to declining estrogen levels, often absent ovulation, and less growth of the uterine lining.
-We unfortunately cannot test accurately for when that last period will come, but the average age tends to be around 51.
+We unfortunately cannot test accurately for when that last period will come, but the average age tends to be around 51, marking the end of reproductive years.
 Some women will continue to menstruate well into their 50s.

 How heavy is talk-to-your-doctor heavy?

-Our bodies, and our cycles, vary tremendously, but here are some benchmarks to consider, especially if this type of bleeding are new and different from your baseline:
+Our bodies and our cycles vary tremendously, but here are some benchmarks to consider, especially if this type of bleeding is new and different from your baseline:

 • Soaking through 1 pad/tampon per hour for 2+ hours